 - A. Subfloor shall be dry, clean, smooth, level, and structurally sound.
-They should be free of dust, solvent, paint, wax, oil, grease, asphalt, sealers, curing and hardening compounds, alkaline salts, old adhesive residue and other extraneous materials, according to ASTM F710. - B. Subfloor should be smooth to prevent irregularities, roughness, or other defects from telegraphing through the new flooring.
-The surface should be flat to the equivalent of 3/16" (4.8 mm) in 10 feet (3.0 m) radius. - C. Mechanically remove all traces of old adhesives, paint or other debris by scraping, sanding or scarifying the substrate.
+They should be free of dust, solvent, paint, wax, oil, grease, asphalt, sealers, curing and hardening compounds, alkaline slts, old adhesive residue and other extraneous materials, according to ASTM FD710. - B. Subfloor should be smooth to prevent irregularities, roughness, or other defects from telegraphing through the new flooring.
+The surface should be flat to the equivalent of 3/16" (4.8 mm) in 10' (3.0 m) radius. - C. Mechanically remove all traces of old adhesives, paint, or other debris by scraping, sanding or scarifying the substrate.
 Do not use solvents.
 All high spots shall be ground level and low spots filled with an approved cementitious based patching compound. - D. All saw cuts (control joints), cracks, indentations and other non-moving joints in the concrete must be filled with an approved cementitious based patching compound. - E. Expansion joints in the concrete are designed to allow for expansion and contraction of the concrete.
-If a floor covering is installed over an expansion joint, it more than likely will fail in that area.
-Expansion joint covers designed for resilient floor coverings should be used.
+If a floor covering is installed over an expansion joint, it more than likely will fall in that area.
+Expansion joint covers designed for resilient floor coverings should be used. - F. Always allow patching materials to dry thoroughly and install according to the manufacturer's instructions.
+Excessive moisture in patching material may cause bonding problems or a bubbling reaction with the E-Grip IIITM adhesive.